-Our hours of operation are from 8:00 am until 4:30 pm during the workweek.
+Our hours of operation are from 8:00 am until 5:00 pm during the workweek.
 Our on-call schedule provides 24-hour coverage for urgent patient and physician concerns.
-The Guilford Radiation Oncology clinic is primarily staffed by three radiation oncologists, who simultaneously hold full time faculty appointments to the Yale University School of Medicine: Dr. Kenneth B Roberts (Medical Director) and Dr. Susan Higgins.
+The Guilford Radiation Oncology clinic is primarily staffed by two radiation oncologists, who simultaneously hold full time faculty appointments to the Yale University School of Medicine: Dr. Susan Higgins (Medical Director) and Dr. Kenneth B. Roberts.
 As a high quality practice, an Attending Physician is on the premises at all times.
 Our technical staff of nurses, radiation therapists, medical physicists, and dosimetrists are all highly experienced employees of Yale-New Haven Hospital.

 Patients needing radiation oncology services may expect to receive a complete continuum of their care in Guilford: consultations, treatment planning, treatment delivery and supportive care, coordination with other specialists including medical oncologists and surgeons, and medical follow-up.
 External Beam Radiotherapy is delivered with a state-of-the-art dual energy Varian Linear Accelerator, capable of providing conventional radiotherapy, electron beam radiotherapy, three dimensional conformal radiotherapy, and intensity modulated radiotherapy (IMRT).
 Treatment planning utilizes a GE CT-simulator providing mutli-slice or helical cross sectional imaging for precision localization of tumor and normal tissue structures.